by Jimmm Kelly

 While Biljo might have got some of his facts wrong, he still makes a valid argument.
 The fanbase are being fickle and ought to give the 1963 Batman his due!

 the black casebook

-Even in the early 21st century, Batman readers continued to dismiss the ’63 Batman out of hand as somehow invalid.
-Jack Schiff was heaped with scorn for having dragged down the Caped Crusader with stories that were too bizarre or childish.
-Bat-fans had forgotten that this was the same Jack Schiff who had edited Batman since 1943, who had overseen some of the classic adventures of the Dynamic Duo, working with many of the great creative talents of comics’ Golden Age, as well as editing a whole range of DC comics besides just Batman.
+Even in the early 21st century, Batman readers continue to dismiss the 1963 Batman out of hand as somehow invalid.
+Jack Schiff is heaped with scorn for having dragged down the Caped Crusader with stories that are too bizarre or childish.
+Bat-fans have forgotten that this is the same Jack Schiff who edited Batman since 1943 and then for the next twenty years, who oversaw many classic adventures of the Dynamic Duo, working with several of the great creative talents in the history of the medium, as well as editing a whole range of DC comics besides just Batman.

 When Grant Morrison becomes the main writer on BATMAN in 2006, he makes it his mission to rehabilitate, or at least excuse, some of those more outlandish yarns.
 The convenient story device he uses is the Black Casebook–a special file that Batman keeps for his outre cases.

 Mind you, Batman has always had bizarre adventures, even in his early days.
 Witness his encounters with the Duc d’Orterre in DETECTIVE COMICS No. 34 (December ’39) and Professor Strange in DETECTIVE COMICS No. 36 (February ’40) and others.
 Horror and science fiction are always in the mix together with the more down to Earth mystery cases.
 When the industry adopts the Comics Code in 1954, the funny books become arguably more sanitized.
 The Code prohibits a lot of supernatural elements (like ghouls and vampires), leaving science to be the usual excuse for why a giant monster might menace Gotham City.